wright-group/phasematching_calc/docs/phasematching.rst

 The output is a modified list of M factors `Mout` taking into account the Fresnel losses.

-As a zero-order calculation, this equation does not consider internal, interative reflections like in a cavity, at this time.
+As a zero-order calculation, this equation does not consider internal, interative reflections like in a cavity at this time.